 For some, being a mom can be the furthest thing from being glamorous.
 Finding time to look glam is a challenge when you have kids to take care of, a home to manage, and a job to go to.
 Sometimes, there’s not even a time left to shower.
-But because staying beautiful and looking good makes you feel better on the inside, here’s some style and beauty tips for being a glam mom.
+But because staying beautiful and looking good makes you feel better on the inside, here are some style and beauty tips for being a glam mom.

 1. Embrace your figure and dress accordingly.

 Let’s be realistic here – not every mom pops back into their pre-mom shape after childbirth, so don’t try to squeeze yourself into your old clothes if they are too small.
 Also, don’t keep wearing your maternity clothes if they are too big now.
 Embrace the figure you have right now and enjoy this season of your life by loving yourself.
-Treat yourself with new clothes fit to your size now.
+Treat yourself with new clothes fit your size now.
 Assess your body shape and dress accordingly.
 Find your best assets (it can be your bust, shoulders, waist, hips, legs or ankles) and try to flaunt them.
 Wearing the right sizes and embracing your best features will make you feel more confident about yourself.
 Confidence is the key to being glamorous.

 2. Invest in quality, versatile pieces